 Caffeinated beverages are often used as a crutch to deliver the energy needed to make it through the day or compensate for lack of sleep.

-Summary Caffeine is a stimulant that causes increased energy, alertness and concentration.
+Caffeine is a stimulant that causes increased energy, alertness, and concentration.
 Withdrawing can cause low energy in some people.

-Symptoms of caffeine withdrawal should only last between two and nine days, with peak intensity of symptoms occurring 24–51 hours after caffeine is cut out (19).
+Symptoms of caffeine withdrawal should only last between 2 and 9 days, with peak intensity of symptoms occurring 24–51 hours after caffeine is cut out (

 While these symptoms are usually short-lived, they can be uncomfortable and make life difficult.